Finishing Techniques

 3 Situations when wood looks better painted

-Wood, both solid and veneer, has aunique design that often leads us to buy a piece of furniture.
-The design made of pores, colour, mirrors, fibre form the irreplaceable image of a piece of wooden furniture.
+Wood, both solid wood and veneer, has a unique design that often leads us to buy a piece of furniture.
+The pattern made of pores, color, mirrors, grain form the irreplaceable image of a piece of wooden furniture.
 So why paint wood?
-How can painted wood be appreciated if we deprive it of one of its strengths - its design?
-There are many who would immediately say: wood doesn't get painted - end of story.
-And yet there are cases where painting wood increases its value.
-Let's see what these are.
+How can stained wood still be appreciated if we deprive it of one of its greatest assets - its design?
+There are many who would immediately say: you can't paint wood - end of story.
+And yet there are situations in which painting increases the value of wood.
+Let's take a look at these situations.

-Don't panic, I don't start with dates and names.
-Just a few words about the wood used over the years to make furniture.
+Don't panic, I won't start with dates and names.
+Just a few words about the wood used to make furniture.

-Hundreds of years ago, furniture was made for the privileged classes and was specially decorated to match the palaces and castles it went to.
-The wood used was precious, brought from the colonies - especially mahon - wood with special colours and design, and the furniture pieces were true works of art.
+Hundreds of years ago, furniture was made for the privileged classes and was specially decorated to match the palaces and castles it arrived in.
+The wood used was precious, brought from the colonies - mostly mahon - The wood was colorful and beautifully designed, and the pieces of furniture were true works of art.

-Later, expensive and scarce wood was replaced by more affordable wood.
-Species with special designs were chosen - nuc, paltin, cherry, oak - with which famous designers of the time they made special pieces for a privileged few.
+Later, expensive and rare wood was replaced by more affordable wood.
+Species with distinctive designs were chosen - nuc, paltin, cherry, oak - with which famous designers of the time making special pieces for a privileged few.
 The rest of the people, however, lived on the bare necessities, with furniture sometimes non-existent.

 painted wood